kpaede/Verovio-Music-Renderer/README.md

 - External URL sources are shown read-only for the fetched content; their local code block can still be edited.
 - Inline non-MEI code blocks keep the Edit and Insert menus disabled, but can be converted to MEI from the toolbar after confirmation.
 Existing code block options such as `measureRange` are preserved where possible.

-The built-in search view follows Obsidian's editor search pattern and can be toggled on and off from the toolbar.
+For referenced files and code blocks, the built-in search view is always available above the editor and follows Obsidian's editor search pattern.

 ![](screenshots/sidepanel.png)

 ## Rendering Options
-In the settings menu of the Obsidian plugin, you can adjust several important parameters globally for all renderings, including a dark mode and picking a highlight color.
+In the plugin settings, the global rendering settings are built from Verovio's available options and grouped into searchable sections.
+Numeric values include a slider, a number field, and a reset button; options also include tooltips with short descriptions, defaults, and ranges where available.
+These global settings are the fallback defaults for every rendering.

-You can also apply custom settings for a specific rendering by adding them to your code block in Obsidian.
-Please refer to the [Verovio documentation](https://book.verovio.org/toolkit-reference/toolkit-options.html) for available options.
-Note that not all options may work and that they interfere with each other.
-Please note, these won't work (yet), when you're rendering from a code block.
+For code block renderings, the side panel includes a Rendering settings tab with the same controls plus measure selection.
+Changes made there are saved as code block options and override the global defaults only for that rendering.
+Resetting an individual value removes the local override so the current global setting applies again.
+You can also refer to the [Verovio documentation](https://book.verovio.org/toolkit-reference/toolkit-options.html) for the full option reference.

 ```
 COPY FROM HERE